oystesf/DMCpy/docs/Tutorials/Powder/2D_Detector_Plot.rst

 Detector Overview Powder
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The simplets data set on the DMC beam line is that of a powder measured with only one setting.
-This resluts in a 'one shot' data set where scattering intensity is measured as a function of scattering angle and position out of plane.
+This results in a 'one shot' data set where scattering intensity is measured as a function of scattering angle and position out of plane.
 This can be visualized in the frame of reference of the instrument by the following code:

 .. code-block:: python
    :linenos: